pianosabina/piano-lessons/src/pages/contact.md

 </div>
 <br/>

-# You can email me on:
+💌 For any questions, suggestions, free tips and/or business enquiries, email me on:

-> # me@piano.com
+> pianowithsabina@gmail.com
-This is where you can contact me for questions or business enquiries.

-Let's Get In Touch!

-I look forward to hearing from you!
+Looking forward to hearing from you! 🤩✨